ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 ```

 ## To conclude - The key takeaways
-As you could see from this example, a bad implementation would have forced a developer to duplicate code and make future evolutions of the software very difficult.
+As we saw in this example, a bad implementation would have forced a developer to duplicate code and make future evolutions of the software very difficult.
-By encapsulating the behaviour in a family of algorithms, the changing part of the software could remain independent from the client, providing great flexibility!
+By encapsulating the behaviour in a family of algorithms, the changing part of the software remains independent from the client, providing great flexibility!

 - Identify the logic that should be separated from your clients
-- Defines a family of algorithms, encapsulate each one, and make them interchangeable
+- Define a family of algorithms, encapsulate each one, and make them interchangeable
 - You probably noticed the use of the word "_behaviour_" all along the article, that's because the strategy pattern is a __behavioral__ pattern
 - When you have different algorithms or methods for the same task, it would be small hint to implement a strategy pattern
 - Your program can decide the implementation to use at the runtime